SteveRaskin/yolopet/README.md

 i) in lieu of displaying the animal's type/species in the detail view, a large, high-rez image is displayed ii) the pet list can be navigated using the tab key; both 'enter' key and spacebar should select the focused pet for display

+iii) re: x-device responsiveness, per 2019.05.04 12p revisions:

+	- Phone: the app should be usable in both portrait and landscape.
+In phone/portrait, netiher (bg) images nor animal age are displayed in the list.
+In landscape, depending on screen size, both thumbnail images and age are displayed.

+	- I presently have no tablet on which to test; testing in browser simulator however both portrait and landscape should display scaled versions of the full features.